CloudLabsAI-Azure/Cloud-Native-Application/labguide/Azure 06-Monitor-for-Containers.md

 1. On the Kubernetes Services page, select **contoso-traders-aks<inject key="DeploymentID" enableCopy="false"/>**.

-1. From the left navigation pane select **Insights** under the **Monitoring**, under monitoring in your Kubernetes service resource blade and you should be able to see some logs.
+1. From the left navigation pane select **Insights** under the **Monitoring** in your Kubernetes service resource blade and you should be able to see some logs.

    > **Note**: The Azure Monitor can take up to 15 minutes to populate the data in the insight blade.